-The risk management strategy establishes how risk is managed throughout the various elements of corporate governance of the organisations, whether operating solely or jointly.
+The risk management guidance establishes how risk is managed throughout the various elements of corporate governance of the organisations, whether operating solely or jointly.

-The communication and engagement strategy sets out how the police and crime commissioner and chief constable will ensure that local people are involved in decision making.
+The communication and engagement strategies set out how the police and crime commissioner and chief constable will ensure that local people are involved in decision making.